Research Support Activities

 *This award is only available to recommended individuals.

-The 21th Tokyo Tech Challenging Research Awards went to ten researchers each of whom will receive a research grant.
+The 22nd Tokyo Tech Challenging Research Awards went to ten researchers each of whom will receive a research grant.
+Three of the awardees were also selected for the Suematsu Challenging Research Awards for outstanding research.

 ★the Suematsu Challenging Research Award